 Caregiving can encompass everything from grocery shopping and preparing meals to managing medications and doctor appointments.
 And so much more.

 Thankfully, there are many avenues of long-term care support available.
-And that’s a good thing since 7 in 10 people who reach age 65 (and are expected to live for another 20 years) will need some form of it.2
+And that’s a good thing since 7 in 10 people who reach age 65 (and are expected to live for another 20 years) will need some form of it.
+And 1 in 5 of them will need long-term care for five years, or longer.2

 Currently, your loved one who receives your care might live with you or on their own.
-To help ease the load, in-home paid caregivers are available to assist with daily living activities, such as grocery shopping, meal prep, housekeeping, grooming, and personal care.
-Home health agencies offer a bit more help, such as skilled nursing, rehabilitative services, and routine medical treatment.
-If more concentrated care is needed, assisted living, memory care, and nursing home facilities are options.2
+To help ease the load, you have options to assist them.
+Home caregivers are ready and able to help with daily living activities, such as grocery shopping, meal prep, light housekeeping, grooming, and personal care.
+The median cost for these types of services is $27 per hour.3 Home health caregivers offer a bit more help, such as skilled nursing and rehabilitative therapies.4 If more concentrated care is needed, consider such long-term care options as assisted living, memory care, and nursing home facilities.

 Dignify your parents